Tom Watkins Coaching

 Resources

 Attitude management and interpersonal confidence are essential for dealing with those hurdles.
-I have three sources of support available for these matters:
+I suggest these sources of support for them:

-• My interpersonal communication skills self-appraisal (and/or training programme) provides guidelines and support for improved confidence in self expression and conflict resolution practices.
+• My interpersonal communication skills self-appraisal (comprehensive guide and workbook) provides practical support for improved competence and confidence in self expression and conflict resolution practices.

 • Much of my one-to-one coaching of leaders and managers involves helping them learn to manage attitudes through developing metacognition, challenging and modifying learned mind-sets, and applying mindfulness practices.
 A frequent first step involves helping them become skilled at bringing their unconscious attitudes to awareness.